ctbfl/ctbfl.github.io/index.md

 **<font color="#990000">I am actively seeking a PhD position for 2025 Fall admission.
 If you have any information, please contact me!</font>**

-My ultimate goal is to build **home service robots** that can serve people and enhance their quality of life.
+My ultimate goal is to build low cost **home service robots** that can serve people and enhance their quality of life.

 The kitchen, as a microcosm of the broader domestic environment, serves as an ideal starting point for this endeavor.